Billwilliams1952/microVIEW/README.md

 ![image](https://user-images.githubusercontent.com/3778024/43115489-b6846e3c-8ec9-11e8-88cb-8cb0f82c217a.png)

+##### Basic Tab
 Basic camera programming functions are provided.

+##### Advanced Tab
+* **Camera** Tab: Contains additional camera programming.
 In order to simplify the user interface, many of the advanced options for programming the camera are not provided.
 However, should the need arise, additional functionality can be readily added.
+* **Annotation** Tab: Contains options for displaying a timestamp, frame number and/or the headingLevel1 or headingLevel2 text.
+The text color and background color can be adjusted.

+##### Time lapse Tab
+Both Video and Photo timelapse capture are provided under **Timelapse \| Photos** and **Timelapse \| Videos**.
+* **Photos** Tab: Set the rate of photo capture (e.g. every 10 seconds), and either the stop count (e.g. stop after 10 pictures) or delta time (e.g. stop after 2 hours).
+Photo timelapse may occur even during a video capture or video timelapse.
+* **Videos** Tab: Set the rate of video capture (e.g. capture every 30 seconds), the video length (e.g. 10 seconds) and either the stop count (e.g. stop after 10 videos) or delta time (e.g. stop after 2 hours).
+During Video Timelapse, the Video capture button on the main screen is disabled.

+##### Preferences Tab
+* **Files** Tab: Set the default directories for saving photos and videos.
-If running under Python 3.X, a simple HTTP web server is provided, allowing the user to stream the video over a local network.
+* **Network** Tab: A simple HTTP web server is provided, allowing the user to stream the video over a local network.
 Both Ethernet and WiFi are supported.
 The controls are located under **Preferences \| Network**.
 Once the HTTP Server is turned ON, it cannot be turned OFF.
 To enable / disable video streaming, toggle the Video Stream ON or OFF.

-Both Video and Photo timelapse capture are provided under **Timelapse \| Photos** and **Timelapse \| Videos**.
-For photos, the rate of photo capture (e.g. every 10 seconds), and either the stop count (e.g. stop after 10 pictures) or delta time (e.g. stop after 2 hours) may be specified.
-Photo timelapse may occur even during a video capture or video timelapse.
-For videos, the rate of video capture (e.g. capture every 30 seconds), the video length (e.g. 10 seconds) and either the stop count (e.g. stop after 10 videos) or delta time (e.g. stop after 2 hours) may be specified.
-During Video Timelapse, the Video capture button on the main screen is disabled.

-Multiple languages are supported via the **microVIEW.language** file.
+* **Interface** Tab: Multiple languages are supported via the **microVIEW.language** file.
 This file contains many (not all - yet) of the labels, button/control text and messages used by **microVIEW** interface, ordered by [Language] sections.
 Currently there are entries for English, Svenska (Swedish), Deutsche (German), Italiano (Italian), Español (Spanish), Nederlands (Dutch), and Français (French).
 Please note that many translations may not be accurate usage (since I was just using Google Translate).
 Also note that not all text has translations (yet).
 Please feel free to update the file and send me the updates as they are completed.
 If the **microVIEW.language** file is missing at startup, a default **microVIEW.language** file is created with just English translations.
 When editing the **microVIEW.language** file, the user may insert a newline character (\n) to force a line break in the text.
 This is useful when trying to fit text within a control or label.
 For example:

 ```
     dynamicrangecompression = Dynamisk\nOmfångskompression:
 ```
+* **About** Tab: Contains **microVIEW** version information, license information, and credits.

 ## Version History